iterorganization/IMAS-ParaView/docs/source/training/training.rst

 .. note::
-   The ParaView state files have been tested with IMAS-ParaView version ``2.4.0``, but may not work for newer versions.
+   The ParaView state files have been tested with IMAS-ParaView version ``2.4.0``, but may not work for different versions.
 If you get any errors when loading the state file, it is recommended to revert your IMAS-ParaView version to ``2.4.0``.
 Please also `report an issue <https://github.com/iterorganization/IMAS-ParaView/issues>`_ so the state files can be updated.